Skip to content

 Accessibility in School

-All schools, in line with the SEND Code Of Practice and the Equality Act 2010, make reasonable adjustments to ensure that children with physical and mobility difficulties are not discriminated against in their settings.
+All schools make reasonable adjustments to ensure that children with physical and mobility difficulties are not discriminated against in their settings.
 They take an inclusive and accessible approach.
+This is in line with the SEND Code Of Practice and the Equality Act 2010.

 They are also required to create an accessibility plan.
 These plans outline their current accessibility and how they intend to improve access for all pupils, moving forward.
-They are written by schools and reviewed every three years.
+Schools write these plans and they review them every three years.

 Accessibility Around East Sussex

-Visit Eastbourne have created an Eastbourne Access Guide and Eastbourne Accessible Toilet Guide:
+Visit Eastbourne have also created an Eastbourne Access Guide and Eastbourne Accessible Toilet Guide on their website:

 Disability Payments